greenpeace/gpes-old-en-petitions-api-emulator/SQLITE.md

 # SQLite

+Using this script with SQLite is the easiest way to store data.

 ## Configure SQLite

 We need an SQLlite file with the database in the server.
 You can upload the `gp_es_old_api.db` file OR create a SQLite table with this structure: